 Sibiu is surrounded by thick fortified walls and towers that you can still see today just on the outskirts of the main square and is one of the highlights of the city.
-The Piatra Mare (Main Square) is undoubtedly it’s most important historical highlight that existed since 1366.
+The Piatra Mare (Main Square) is undoubtedly it’s the most important historical highlight that existed since 1366.
 You can spend half a day here just watching the beautiful architecture and watching people go by or watching children hopping on and off the ground fountain wondering when the next squirt of water might come up next.

 Things To Do In Sibiu

 There’s a little square across the way with various restaurants and cafes with brightly colored walls.
 There are two beautiful clock towers and one of which you can climb to the top for a great view of the city, all for $1.
 You can also get a similar, but better, perspective at the adjacent cathedral for $2.50.